dnw6/vbe/posts/things-i-hate-about-adobe-xd.md

 1. The way you can only drag to resize a shape from it's central point, necessitating unnecessary zooming and scrolling
 1. Overly aggressive inheritance of contents in hover state within components e.g. set a background colour hover state on one menu item and all menu items now get the first menu item's text on hover.
 1. The way the scroll bar can overlap the clickable icons in the layers panel, making them unclickable
+1. The way you need to zoom out and click on the artboard title every time you want to toggle a layout grid on or off.

 _To be continued..._